Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Introduction

-The rest of the paper is organized as follows.
-The system model and receiver architecture are presented in the next section.
-The optimal and suboptimal monobit receivers without IQ imbalance are given in section \ref{RecBalance}, along with discussion on several important practical issues such as channel estimation, effect of phase difference and interface with error-control decoder.
-Section \ref{RecImbalance} discusses the effect of IQ imbalances and proposes monobit receivers based double training sequences or 8-sector phase quantization to combat the performance degradation.
-Application of the proposed receivers to large wideband signaling and numerical results are provided in section \ref{NumericalResults}.
-At last, section \ref{Conclusions} concludes the paper.
+The remaining part of the paper is organized as follows.
+The system model is presented in Section \ref{SystemModel}.
+The optimal and suboptimal monobit receivers without IQ imbalance are given in Section \ref{RecBalance}, along with discussion on several important implementation issues such as channel estimation, effect of phase offset, and interface with error-control decoder.
+Section \ref{RecImbalance} discusses the effect of IQ imbalances and proposes monobit receivers based double training sequences or eight-sector phase quantization to combat the performance degradation.
+Application of the proposed receivers to UWB and 60GHz systems with numerical results is provided in Section \ref{NumericalResults}.
+Finally, Section \ref{Conclusions} concludes the paper.